Canary Islands

 Tourist accommodation comprises hotels, holiday villas and apartments.
 Certain islands have a high concentration of villa accommodation available for rent.
 For example holiday villas in Lanzarote are extremely popular with British and Irish tourists.

-The main tourist islands - Tenerife, Gran Canaria, and Fuerteventura - have much to attract those on holiday, with world-class resorts and attractions like the Santa Barbara Golf and Ocean Resort, located next to the fairways of Tenerife's most prestigious golf course.
-The less frequented islands, however, offer a more laid-back and intimate experience of Canarian culture and will also accommodate tourists with a variety of quaint Canary Islands rentals and other vacation properties.
+The main tourist islands - Tenerife, Gran Canaria, Lanzarote and Fuerteventura - have much to attract those on holiday, with world-class resorts and attractions like the Santa Barbara Golf and Ocean Resort, located next to the fairways of Tenerife's most prestigious golf course.
+The less frequented islands, such as El Hierro, La Gomera and La Palma, however, offer a more laid-back and intimate experience of Canarian culture.

 Places to Visit in the Canary Islands: